bitrix24/b24restdocs/api-reference/chats/notifications/im-notify-answer.md

 An array of messages regarding your response is returned.

-Example of a response if an identifier of a notification that does not support quick reply is provided:
+Example of a response if a notification identifier that does not support quick response is provided:

 ```json
 {